GuiCoralli/Clash_of_Cars/README.md

 Some key concepts like:

-- Mobile First: Responsive design on smaller screens to later adjust to a desktop version;
+* Mobile First: Responsive design on smaller screens to later adjust to a desktop version;
-- Flexible measuring unit;
+* Flexible measuring unit;
-- Grid;
+* Grid;
-- Variables in CSS;
+* Variables in CSS;
-- HSL colors;
+* HSL colors;
-- Simple animations and transitions.
+* Simple animations and transitions.
-- anchor tag <a> - Responsible for linking other documents that the HTML has, internal and external links.
+* anchor tag <a> - Responsible for linking other documents that the HTML has, internal and external links.
-- placeholder - HTML attribute with a placeholder, which helps the user to fill in forms.
+* placeholder - HTML attribute with a placeholder, which helps the user to fill in forms.

 ## 1.1 - Building the HTML Structure with:

- - <header></header>
+ * header
- - <main></main>
+ * main
- - <aside></aside>
+ * aside
- - <footer></footer>
+ * footer

 ## 2- How did I apply?